 Weeding is an essential part of maintaining a relevant book collection for everyone.
 If we want to continue to make room for new materials then we’ve got to make some room.
-Libraries are not archives and preservation is not our business, we collect information and provide access to it and whilst we love books as much as anyone, tough decisions have to be made.
+Libraries are not archives and so we cannot preserve everything; we collect information and provide access to it and whilst we love books as much as anyone, tough decisions have to be made.

 What is weeding?

 The term weeding refers to any library’s ongoing efforts to keep their collection fresh by removing books that are collecting dust instead of being issued to their community.

 Why do we take books out of your library?